sarastokes/SmoothMonostratifiedRGC/README.md

 - `Fig3.m`: density maps of the synaptic input above

 Presynaptic bipolar cells:
-- `Fig5.m`: Pie charts of bipolar input to 1 smooth monostratified and 3 parasol RGCs (also Extended Figures 5-1 to 5-4)
+- `Fig5.m`: Pie charts of bipolar input to 1 smooth monostratified and 3 parasol RGCs (also Extended Figures 5-1 and 5-2)
 - `Fig6.m`: bipolar cell input to a smooth monostratified RGC colored by presynaptic bipolar cell type
 - `Fig7.m`: synapses per presynaptic bipolar cell (Fig. 7 and Extended Figures 8-1 to 8-4)